Schubert Eisenstein series and Poisson summation for Schubert varieties: Introduction

 The precise version of this theorem is given in Theorem \ref{thm:PS} below.
 In Theorem \ref{thm:PS:intro} the contributions marked $*$ and $**$ are certain boundary terms coming from residues of auxilliary degenerate Eisenstein series.
 Using Lemma \ref{lem:Macts} one can choose many $f$ so that these contributions vanish.

 Theorem \ref{thm:PS:intro} is our main theorem in the context of Poisson summation formulae.
 It is a vast generalization of the Poisson summation formula for Braverman-Kazhdan spaces of maximal parabolic subgroups in reductive groups \cite{BK:normalized} which in turn is a vast generalization of the Poisson summation formula for a vector space.
+The work \cite{BK:normalized} in fact treats arbitrary parabolic subgroups, and with more effort one could probably use it to generalize our work to the case where $P$ is not maximal in $P'.$

 \begin{rem} In the degenerate case $H=G,$ Theorem \ref{thm:PS:intro} reduces to the Poisson summation formula for the Braverman-Kazhdan space $X_{P}.$ In this special case under suitable assumptions on $f$ the formula was proved in \cite{BK:normalized}.
-When $G=\mathrm{Sp}_{2n}$ and $P$ is the Siegel parabolic it was proved for general test functions in \cite{Getz:Liu:BK}. \end{rem}
+When $G=\mathrm{Sp}_{2n}$ and $P$ is the Siegel parabolic it was proved for general test functions finite under a maximal compact subgroup of $\mathrm{Sp}_{2n}(\A_F)$ in \cite{Getz:Liu:BK}. \end{rem}